surya-p7/Team-AF/README.md

 * **Chat Panel:** Streams prompts to a stubbed `/chat` endpoint and displays typing indicators.

 ## Project Structure
-chrome-extension/
+You are 100% right.
+That single line of text is very hard to read.

+The problem is that you are not using a code block.
+In Markdown, any text that isn't in a code block will have its newlines and extra spaces "collapsed" into a single, uneven line.

+To fix this, you need to wrap your file structure in triple backticks (```).
+This tells GitHub to render the text exactly as you typed it, preserving all the newlines and spacing.

+Here is the corrected code.
+Just copy and paste this into your README.md to replace the old "Project Structure" section.

+Markdown

+## Project Structure

-├── background.js        # Handles toolbar action clicks to toggle the sidebar ├── contentScript.js     # Injects the sidebar, manages session state, orchestrates API calls ├── contentStyles.css    # Dark theme styling, loaders, skeletons, capture overlay ├── manifest.json        # Chrome extension manifest (MV3)
-└── README.md            # This file
+chrome-extension/ ├── background.js # Handles toolbar action clicks to toggle the sidebar ├── contentScript.js # Injects the sidebar, manages session state, orchestrates API calls ├── contentStyles.css # Dark theme styling, loaders, skeletons, capture overlay ├── manifest.json # Chrome extension manifest (MV3) └── README.md # This file

 ## Installing the Extension Locally